jerbob92/libheif-packaging/README.md

 # Libheif packaging for Ubuntu

-This repository is able to compile libheif for Ubuntu 20.04 and Ubuntu 22.04.
+This repository is able to compile libheif for Ubuntu 20.04, 22.04 and 24.04.

 Build args: